kampersanda/xcdat/README.md

 ### `xcdat_decode`

-It tests the `decode` operation for a given index.
+It tests the `decode` operation for a given dictionary.
 Given a query ID via `stdin`, it prints the corresponding keyword if the ID is in the range `[0,N-1]`, where `N` is the number of stored keywords.

 ```
 $ xcdat_decode idx.bin